Tropical cyclones in 2023: Eastern and Central Pacific Ocean

 Overall, 20 tropical cyclones formed, of which 17 reached tropical storm intensity and were named.
 A total of 10 of these storms became hurricanes, and eight became major hurricanes.
 The season was very active compared to the previous below-to-normal seasons since 2019.
 Despite this, no tropical cyclones formed in the Central Pacific for the fourth consecutive year.
-At least 66 fatalities were recorded and damage totaled USD$16.87 billion, mostly due to Hurricane Otis which was the first Pacific hurricane to make landfall at Category 5 intensity, surpassing Hurricane Patricia as the strongest landfalling Pacific hurricane on record.
-The season's activity, east of 140°W, was reflected with a above-average cumulative accumulated cyclone energy (ACE) rating of 164, roughly 115% of the 30-year median.
+At least 66 fatalities were recorded and damage totaled US$16.87 billion, mostly due to Hurricane Otis which was the first Pacific hurricane to make landfall at Category 5 intensity, surpassing Hurricane Patricia as the strongest landfalling Pacific hurricane on record.
+The season's activity, east of 140°W, was reflected with an above-average cumulative accumulated cyclone energy (ACE) rating of 164, roughly 115% of the 30-year median.
 The season officially began on May 15 in the Eastern Pacific, and on June 1 in the Central Pacific; both ended officially on November 30.
 The above-average activity levels were largely attributed to the strong El Niño event, which brought anomalously high sea surface temperatures and low vertical wind shear to western parts of the basin.

 The first several weeks of this Eastern Pacific hurricane season were quiet, as the first system, Hurricane Adrian, did not develop until June 27.
 Typically, the first named storm forms around June 10.
 Two days later, as Adrian moved out into the open Pacific, Hurricane Beatriz formed near and tracked parallel to the Mexican coast.
 Next came Hurricane Calvin, which formed off the southwestern coast of Mexico during the second week of July and became the first major hurricane of the season as it moved steadily west-northwestward toward Hawaii.
 Hurricane Dora ushered in August by rapidly intensifying to a Category 4 hurricane, while also tracking toward Hawaii.
 On August 11, Dora crossed the International Dateline to become only the second tropical cyclone on record to be at hurricane strength in the Eastern, Central and Western Pacific basins, the other being John in 1994.
 Additionally, Dora maintained Category 4 intensity longer than any Pacific hurricane on record.